SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 Back to our failing test, call `$dino->setHealthStatus()` and pass in `HealthStatus::SICK`.
-We *could* run this test, but we already know it would give us an undefined method error, so let's skip that and in our `Dinosaur` class just add `public function setHealthStatus()` in our `Dinosaur` class.
+We *could* run this test, but we already know it would give us an undefined method error, so let's skip that and in our `Dinosaur` class just add `public function setHealthStatus()`.
 This method will accept a `HealthStatus $health` argument and returns nothing.
 Inside, `$this->health === $health`

 *NOW* move back to our terminal and run our tests again...